akutuva21/crnt-lean/docs/deficiency.md

 - `CRNT/Equilibria/CompatibilityClass.lean`: stoichiometric compatibility (an equivalence relation) and the positive compatibility class.
 - `CRNT/Equilibria/ComplexBalanced.lean`: inflow, outflow, and the complex-balanced predicate.
+- `CRNT/Equilibria/BrouwerSteadyState.lean`: a mass-action steady state on a nonempty compact convex set whose inward displacement maps it into itself.

 Linear algebra:

 - `CRNT/LinearAlgebra/PerronFrobenius.lean`: Perron–Frobenius for column-stochastic matrices
   (existence, positivity, uniqueness of a positive fixed vector).
+- `CRNT/LinearAlgebra/Substochastic.lean`: column-substochastic matrices with no trapped mass have trivial fixed space.

 Deficiency-zero theorem: